 You can productively procrastinate by NOT doing the work but instead splitting the work up into small pieces for different days.

-4. Don’t be a perfectionist
+4. Don’t Be a Perfectionist

 According to psychologist Neil Fiore, procrastination is a neurotic self-defense behavior that develops to protect a person’s sense of self-worth.
 In his book, The Now Habit, he states that people who grew up striving for perfection are more prone to becoming chronic procrastinators in the future.